hiroshimamiya/EPIB607/Syllabus.md

 Tenth  Edition (2021)
 By David S. Moore; George P. McCabe; Bruce Craig

+In addition to class notes, I will also upload

+-  Assignments
+-  Exam and assignment solutions
+-  Supplementary reading questions
+-  Questions commonly raised by students

+## Required equipment
+  - A calculator with square root, log and exponential functions
+  - Laptop
+  -

 ## Software
 There will be in-class illustrations using R software.
+Many examples contain R codes and public data so that you can replicate the analysis.
+The codes are avaialble in

 # Grading Scheme
 Assignment | Grade | Date